-Paralympics day six: Highlights from Rio
+Paralympics: Tatyana McFadden wins 5th gold

 The 28-year-old, who won T38 100m and 200m gold at Beijing and London, as well as 4x100m gold eight years ago, was beaten by China's Jianwen Hu in a world record time.

-Despite believing he can bounce back to reclaim his title in Tokyo, O'Hanlon is now putting family first.
+Despite believing he could bounce back to reclaim his title in Tokyo, O'Hanlon is now putting family first.

 "That's probably the last time I'm going to be out there competing at a Paralympics or at all at a major event," he told BBC Radio 5 Live.